-Birds aren’t the only beings affected by light pollution.
-A 2016 study, for example, highlighted that such pollution is having a dramatic impact on sea turtle populations in the Caribbean.
-The study, which featured in the Journal of Environmental Economics and Management, asserted that “nighttime light significantly reduces the number of sea turtle nests.”
+Birds aren’t the only beings affected by light Pollution.
+A 2016 study, for example, highlighted that such Pollution is having a dramatic impact on sea turtle populations in the Caribbean.
+The study, which was featured in the Journal of Environmental Economics and Management, asserted that “nighttime light significantly reduces the number of sea turtle nests.”
 It also warned that “the dynamic effect of nighttime light on future generations of sea turtles is likely to be much larger.”

-A further study from England in 2020 determined that “as much as three quarters of the seabed” in an estuary there “is bathed in artificial light bright enough to impact the ecosystem”, the Scientific American reported.
+A further study from England in 2020 determined that “as much as three-quarters of the seabed” in an estuary there “is bathed in artificial light bright enough to impact the ecosystem”, Scientific American reported.